Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: Samples

             FetchOpcNodeDisplayName=VALUE
-                                      Fetches the Display Name for the nodes to be published from the OPC UA Server when not explicitly set in the configuration.
+                                      Fetches the DisplayName for the nodes to be published from the OPC UA Server when not explicitly set in the configuration.
+                                      Note: This has high impact on OPC Publisher startup performance.
                                       Alternative: --fd, --fetchdisplayname
                                       Mode: Standalone only
                                       Type: boolean